sanjay-72/FarmHub/project_setup.md

 As there will be produt you can see for better understanding

 ### Environment Variables
-- To run this project, you will need to add the following environment variables to your config.env file in backend
+- To run this project, you will need to add a .env file in backend
 ```bash
 ./backend/.env
  ```